Our Stories: God Has Called Me To Serve

 Reasons to Deny Proposed Amendments (2023)

-Welcoming Cumberland Presbyterians is an independent grassroots movement of LGBTQIA+ Cumberland Presbyterians and clergy, elders and laity who wish to increase participation in the church by living out our confessional calling to seek reconciliation among all groups of people (6.32, CoF) and embrace all people in the life of the church (6.16, CoF).
-We oppose the proposed amendments for being divisive, exclusionary, unnecessary and dangerous.
-We urge the Church to
+Welcoming Cumberland Presbyterians is an independent grassroots movement of LGBTQ+ Cumberland Presbyterians and clergy, elders and laity who wish to increase participation in the church by living out our confessional calling to seek reconciliation among all groups of people (CoF, 6.32) and embrace all people in the life of the church (CoF, 6.16).
+The proposed amendments seek to modify the Constitution of the Cumberland Presbyterian Church in such a way

 Hear the Stories of our LGBTQ+ Allies